Global-Ecosystem-Health-Observatory/USA-annotation-instructions/README.md

 There are three main disk areas in Puhti:

 `home` - The home directory of a specific Puhti user.
 This is the default directory you end up in when you log into Puhti.
-Only you have access to this directory
+Only you have access to this directory.

 `projappl` - A project-specific directory for storing code related to the project.
 The directory can be accessed by all project members.